simjoly/bioinfo-utilities/Beast/Preparing_constraint_tree_for_datation_in_Beast.md

 tree <- read.nexus(file.choose())
 ```

-Then you need to get the node to which apply constraints.
+Then you need to get the node to which you want to apply age constraints.
 For the example given above with Sapindopsis, you can get the node number with the function `mrca(tree)` that returns the most recent common ancestor (mrca) for the taxa given to the function.
 For instance,

 ```r
 # Get node number for different constraints